isabella232/Bitcamp-Serverless/week2/homework/issues/1- ParsingMultipart.md

 <br />

-Before we start parsing, go to the [parse-multipart](https://www.npmjs.com/package/parse-multipart) documentation and read it.
-Look specifically at the example in the **Usage** section and what they are doing.
-We're going to do something similar.
+Before we start parsing, go to the [parse-multipart](https://www.npmjs.com/package/parse-multipart) documentation for some context on what the package does.
+Look specifically at the example in the **Usage** section and what they are doing, as we're going to do something similar.

 <br />